AlexeyPechnikov/gis-snippets/geomed3d/README.md

 lib = ctypes.cdll.LoadLibrary('../libgeomed3dv4.so')
 ```

 We have been used the libraries for many years to generate some complex statistics on big rasters (which are cropped from the shared code).
-For now, we've rewrote the code on Python using Numba + Dask for easy usage in Amazon and Google clouds with the identical performance as the native code.
-But the extension could be a great example of Python + C libraries interaction.
+For now, we've rewritten the code in Python using Numba + Dask for easy usage in Amazon and Google clouds, giving identical performance to the native code.
+The extension could be a great example of Python + C libraries interaction.

 ## Old focal statistics processing library geomed3dv3.py

 Old library version 3 [geomed3dv3.py](geomed3dv3.py) provides some helpful functions to open raster and vector files by GDAL, produce ASCII or GeoTIFF files from Xarray DataSets, save datasets to PostgreSQL/PostGIS and so on.
-For now, that's more easy to use Xarray+RasterIO and GeoPandas for that.
+For now, that's easier to use Xarray+RasterIO and GeoPandas to do.